groq/groq-python/README.md

         messages=[
             {
                 "role": "system",
-                "content": "You are a helpful assisstant.",
+                "content": "You are a helpful assistant.",
             },
             {
                 "role": "user",